 We will mainly use the information we collect about you to:

-- Provide you with a service you have asked for such as matching your interests with those of a volunteer Befriender.
-Or enable the local Support Group to provide details of their meetings.
+- provide you with a service you have asked for such as matching your interests with those of a volunteer befriender

-- Keep you up-to-date with the impact of your support and our work (including volunteering and events) and to ask for financial and non- financial support.
-This will only be where you have consented to being contacted for these purposes unless the Macular Society is in a position to rely on the Legitimate Interest basis for contacting you via postal communications only.
+- keep you up-to-date with the impact of your support and our work (including volunteering and events) and to ask for financial and non- financial support.
+This will only be where you have consented to being contacted for these purposes unless the Macular Society is in a position to rely on the legitimate interest basis for contacting you via post and phone

-- Match your eligibility to participate in a research trial if you are registered with the Research Participant’s Database.
+- match your eligibility to participate in a research trial or survey if you are registered with the research participant database